madsleegiil/simplejdbc/README.md

 More data types may function, but have not been tested.

 ### Future additions
-- update multiple rows
-- delete operations
+- public sql util functions
 - batch savings
 - allow saving the whole object as one Json string
 - allow saving all fields of an object as Json strings